kaihuchen/AutonomousBackseatDriver/README.md

     If you're driving in this area, you need to be aware of these restrictions and plan accordingly, especially if you intend to park.
 Always double-check the current time, the day of the week, and whether school is in session to comply with the regulations.
 If in doubt, find an alternative place to park where the rules are less restrictive and clearer.
 - Follow-up Q&A:
-    - Q: User
-it is 2pm Saturday right now, can I park here?
+    - Q: it is 2pm Saturday right now, can I park here?
     - A: Based on the information provided in the image and the fact that it is 2 PM on a Saturday, none of the restrictions mentioned on the signs apply:

         - The "No Parking" is only for Tuesday from 11 AM to 1 PM.